sapsan14/pki-monitor-py/README.md

 streamlit run streamlit_app.py
 ```
 The UI lets you configure the artifacts directory and CSV log file, run checks, view a live summary, and browse/download the latest results.

+Note: LDAP checks now use the pure-Python `ldap3` library (no system `ldapsearch`/`ldap-utils` required), which runs on Streamlit Cloud.

 ### Advanced Usage
 ```bash